5 Reasons I Love Cades Cove

 For good reasons, Cades Cove is a hugely popular area of the Smoky Mountains National Park.
-The majestic scenery includes deer, turkeys, bears, horseback riding, camping, historic turn-of-the-century churches, hiking, and a working grist mill on a one-way paved road for cars and bike enjoyment.
+The majestic scenery features deer, turkeys, bears, horseback riding, camping, historic turn-of-the-century churches, hiking, and a working grist mill, all accessible along a one-way paved road that allows for both car and bike enjoyment.
 And it's free!
-Turn off your phone and enjoy the out-of-doors.
-Remember a valid parking tag is required for parking.
+Turn off your phone and enjoy the outdoors.
+Please note that a valid parking tag is required for parking.
 The main entrance to the loop is open every day from 8 a.m. to sunset.
-The Cades Cove Loop Road is an 11-mile single-lane paved road that circles the cove; it takes about 3 hours, but pack a lunch and stay all day.
+The Cades Cove Loop Road is an 11-mile, single-lane, paved road that circles the cove; it takes about 3 hours, but consider packing a lunch and staying all day.
 There are plenty of places to pull off and enjoy the scenery.
 Stop at historic structures from the 1800s, such as old churches, cemeteries, and the old mill (nice restrooms).
 Stop at the Cades Cove store for ice cream.
 Want to learn more about visiting the Smoky Mountains?
 Click Smoky Mountain Adventures to start your adventure!

 #1: Tons of Wildlife

 When you spend time in Cades Cove, you can see raccoons, white-tailed deer, red and gray foxes, coyotes, wild hogs, groundhogs, and even otters and beavers.
 Bobcats call Cades Cove home, but they are very reclusive and shy.
-It's also a bird watchers' paradise with a chance of seeing wild turkeys, golden eagles, bluebirds, red-tailed hawks, crows, and pileated woodpeckers.
-Wildlife is most active in the mornings, evenings, or when it's overcast.
-Being as quiet as possible will increase your chances.
+It's also a birdwatcher’s paradise, with a chance of seeing wild turkeys, golden eagles, bluebirds, red-tailed hawks, crows, and pileated woodpeckers.
+Wildlife is most active in the mornings, evenings, or when the weather is overcast.
+Being as quiet as possible will increase your chances of success.

 #2: Historical Buildings